alesegdia/ragman/README.md

 Running the bare version
 ====
-We just have to execute Main.rb in order to play.
+You just have to execute Main.rb in order to play.
 Also, as this is a very early version, it's currently of no interest at all.

-For example, you will find that warps doesn't work, they just break the game.
+*UPDATE:* now you can die, get score and use warps!

 ```
 ruby Main.rb